-Move this over to the back of one of the rear plastic feet, orienting the cable bundle towards the flat base of the foot (pictured).
+Move this over to the back of one of the rear plastic feet, orienting the motors white connector towards the flat base of the foot (pictured).
 Using a size 4 Allen key, you'll be able to bolt the motor in place.
 Repeat the process for the other foot.